 Escaping/sanitizing data is the process of filtering data, and adds a layer of security so your code isn’t as vulnerable to attack.

-Wordpress explains the importance of sanitization well, and have a long list of helper functions that covers just about every possible use case.
+Wordpress explains the importance of sanitization well, and they also have a long list of helper functions that covers just about every possible use case.
 To make a long story short, using WordPress’ in-built functions to clean data is one of the easiest ways to ensure your code is as resilient and secure as possible.

 Why is it so complicated?